schwankl/vaadin-hibernate-portlet/README.md

 This example now uses the [HbnContainer Vaadin Add-on][hbnpl].

-*This portlet currently will deploy but not work.
-To see what should be working examples of related portlets, see [sample-hibernate-portlet][hplt606] in Liferay 6.0.6 or [vaadin-mail-portlet][vpltsrc] in trunk of Liferay.*
+*This portlet currently will deploy and mostly work.
+To see other examples of related portlets, see [sample-hibernate-portlet][hplt606] in Liferay 6.0.6 or [vaadin-mail-portlet][vpltsrc] in trunk of Liferay.*

 Feel free to contact me via GitHub about it/submit issues to this GitHub project or leave a note on [this Vaadin forum thread][forumthread].